What Is Cybersecurity? Why Is Cybersecurity Important?

 Cybersecurity is the practice of protecting networks, systems, hardware and data from digital attacks.
-Our guide will bring you up-to-speed on the field of cybersecurity, including types of cyber attacks and it's growing global importance in a digital world.
+This guide walks you through the field of cybersecurity, including types of cyber attacks and its growing global importance in a digital world.

 What Is Cybersecurity?

 Cybersecurity is the practice of securing networks, systems and any other digital infrastructure from malicious attacks.
-With cybercrime damages projected to exceed a staggering $6 trillion by 2021, it’s no wonder banks, tech companies, hospitals, government agencies and just about every other sector are investing in cybersecurity infrastructure to protect their business practices and the millions of customers that trust them with their data.
+With cybercrime damages costing an estimated $18.7 billion between 2017 and 2021, it’s no wonder banks, tech companies, hospitals, government agencies and just about every other sector are investing in cybersecurity infrastructure to protect their business practices and the millions of customers that trust them with their data.

 What’s the best cybersecurity strategy?
 A strong security infrastructure includes multiple layers of protection dispersed throughout a company’s computers, programs and networks.
-With cyber attacks occurring every 14 seconds, firewalls, antivirus software, anti-spyware software and password management tools must all work in harmony to outwit surprisingly creative cybercriminals.
 With so much at stake, it’s not hyperbolic to think that cybersecurity tools and experts act as the last line of defense between our most vital information and digital chaos.

 Types of Cyber Attacks

 Cyber attacks come in all shapes and sizes.
 Some may be overt ransomware attacks (hijacking important business products or tools in exchange for money to release them), while some are covert operations by which criminals infiltrate a system to gain valuable data only to be discovered months after-the-fact, if at all.
 Criminals are getting craftier with their malicious deeds and here are some of the basic types of cyber attacks affecting thousands of people each day.